Back to Articles

 One of the most well-known arguments for the existence of God is the Cosmological Argument.
 This argument posits that everything that exists must have a cause, and since the universe exists, it too must have a cause.
 Proponents argue that the "First Cause" of the universe must be God, an eternal and uncaused being who set everything in motion.

-This idea can be traced back to philosophers such as Thomas Aquinas, who famously formulated the Five Ways to demonstrate the existence of God.
+This idea can be traced back to philosophers such as Thomas Aquinas (1225-1274), who famously formulated the Five Ways (Quinque viæ) to demonstrate the existence of God in his Summa Theologica, written between 1265 and 1274.
 One of these ways was the argument from motion, which claims that since everything in motion must have been set in motion by something else, there must be an initial unmoved mover—God.
+Aquinas's first three arguments—from motion, from causation, and from contingency—are considered types of the cosmological argument.

 Modern cosmology also lends some support to this argument.
 The Big Bang theory, which suggests that the universe had a beginning, aligns with the idea that something (or someone) must have caused the universe to come into existence.
 The existence of a finite universe points to the need for a transcendent cause beyond space and time.